giwl-21/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-made the main sorting algorithms in python
+Built the main sorting algorithms in python

+Fall 2020